larromba/EasyLife/README.md

     - a red indicator: the item is blocked by something
     - a grey indicator: the item is blocking something else
     - a red + grey indicator: the item is both blocked by something and blocking something else
-* Long pressing missed items brings up useful shortcuts
+* Long-pressing missed items brings up useful shortcuts
-* Triple tapping the plan view puts the app into 'holiday mode'
+* Triple-tapping the plan view puts the app into 'holiday mode'

 ## Licence
 [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)